Cash Flow vs Capital Growth: Which Really Builds A Stronger Property Portfolio

 Positive or negative gearing is often talked about as if it’s an investment plan.
 In reality, it’s simply a description of your financing position:

-Negative gearing: expenses outweigh rental income, sometimes offset by tax benefits.
+• Negative gearing: expenses outweigh rental income, sometimes offset by property holding structures.

 Neither of these determines performance.
 They only describe cash flow at a point in time.

-Tax benefits can reduce costs, but they don’t create wealth.
+Tax benefits can reduce costs, but they don’t build your portfolio.
 The real driver of returns is the quality of the asset and its ability to deliver sustained growth.
 Gearing helps you hold property, but it won’t turn an average property into a high-performing one.

 What Really Drives Growth